The Concept Symposium on Project Governance

 The Concept Symposium on Project Governance is a biennial event hosted by the Norwegian Ministry of Finance and the Concept Research Programme.
 Project governance, in brief, is concerned about investments and their outcome and long-term effects.
 In view of the problem at hand, the aim is to ensure that the best conceptual solution is chosen, that resources are used efficiently and anticipated effects realized.
 Resource persons from ministries, governmental agencies, academia, international organizations, and industry are invited.
 In order to facilitate professional exchange and direct communication between participants, the number of individuals is restricted.
 The aim is to initiate further international cooperation and research on important issues related to project governance.

-The 2020-symposium is held at Holmen Fjordhotell in Asker, Norway, from the 10th to the 11th of September, with an informal get-together on the evening of the 9th.
-This year’s event will focus on the initial outline of what is subsequently realized as an investment project of proportions.
+The 2021-symposium will be held at Holmen Fjordhotell in Asker, Norway, from the 15th to the 16th of September, with an informal get-together on the evening of the 14th.
+The event will focus on the initial outline of what is subsequently realized as an investment project of proportions.
 The initiating thoughts and mandate, the scope of ideas, and the ways and means to make the ideas turn into the most cost-effective and efficient solution to the problem at hand.

 The two-day conference has a varied program of presentations looking at experiences, achievements and recommendations in the field of front-end management.
 It is an arena for professional exchange among a selected group of prominent decision makers, researchers and professionals in government, academia, international organizations, and industry.
 The symposium has a set limit of 120 participants.
 More information.